Canadian Pacific Railway says it moved a record amount of western Canadian grain to export position in Vancouver last month.

 Total western Canadian grain movements in the month were up 3.9 percent over last year, just off the record set in May 2014.

 “I am proud of the CP team and applaud the efforts and early success of our supply chain partners as the crop season begins to accelerate into the colder months,” said president Keith Creel.

 “We continue to focus on providing best-in-class service to our customers and look forward to moving more western Canadian grain to market for the benefit of farmers, shippers and the Canadian economy.”

-In the news release, CP also said unwarranted criticism of its performance is counter-productive and serves to undermines Canada’s reputation as a world-class supplier of grain.
+In the news release, CP also said unwarranted criticism of its performance is counter-productive and serves to undermine Canada’s reputation as a world-class supplier of grain.

 CP cited “misleading and inaccurate” grain shipping data published by the Ag Transport Coalition, saying it promotes the notion that an adversarial relationship exists between the railroads and Canada’s farm community.